Generic Name: prenatal multivitamins (PRE nay tal VYE ta mins)

 What other drugs will affect Prenatal Plus?

 Vitamin and mineral supplements can interact with certain medications, or affect how medications work in your body.
-Ask a doctor or pharmacist if it is safe for you to use Prenatal Plus if you are also using any of the following drugs:
+Ask a doctor or pharmacist before using Prenatal Plus with any other medications, especially:

 a diuretic or "water pill";